IFAMA 2020 VIRTUAL CONFERENCE CONTINUES

 The Case Method is an interactive learning tool which helps participants assess, analyze and act upon complex business issues.

 Whether you are looking for new business strategies or curious about how to share or use case studies in your classroom, you are sure to find this interesting.

 Since its founding, IFAMA has been successful due to the vision, hard work and creative efforts of a few key individuals.

 Professor and Chair Economics of Horticulture and Landscaping, Technical University of Munich, Germany

 Associate Professor of the Center for Food and Agribusiness, Austral University, Argentina

 Professor value chain development, Inholland University of Applied Science and Co-founder of the Agribusiness Academy, Netherlands

 PLENARY SESSIONS - TAKE PART NOW!

-Ongoing conversations, hosted by Dick Veerman of Foodlog, are sprouting from IFAMA 2020 Goes Digital - Rotterdam.
-Look for 2-3 new interviews, panel discussions and articles every week on the most pressing issues impacting the global food system.
+Ongoing conversations, hosted by Dick Veerman of Foodlog, are sprouting from IFAMA 2020 Goes Digital and our partner in Rotterdam.
+New interviews and articles are produced every week.
 These discussions are FREE!
-Here are some ways that you can join the conversations:
+Join the conversations: